mrkolarik/3D-brain-segmentation/README.md

 This is a repository containing code to Paper 3D Dense-Unet for MRI brain tissue segmentation (that hopefully will be) published on TSP 2018 conference.

 The Code is inspired by great repository [Deep Learning Tutorial for Kaggle Ultrasound Nerve Segmentation competition, using Keras](https://github.com/jocicmarko/ultrasound-nerve-segmentation.)

-The Dense-Unet architecture was inspired by [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf) and by [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf).
+The Dense-Unet architecture was inspired by papers [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf) and [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf).

-The original U-Net architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+The original U-Net architecture was inspired by paper [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

-## Update 04.04.2018.

-Changes:
-- added spec file for conda environment
-- updated README.md
-- cleaned code for clarity
-- added testing.py for easier debugging
-- added folder structure for code usage

----

 ## Overview